-Over the past couple of decades, response history analysis of structural and geotechnical systems has become increasingly prevalent in earthquake engineering research and practice.
-This development could be attributed to the shift in emphasis from prescriptive to performance-based design and assessment principles.
-The results of response history analyses are currently used as the basis for a number of important design decisions, especially for important facilities like tall buildings, bridges, dams, and levee embankments.
+Over the past couple of decades, response history analysis of structural and geotechnical systems has witnessed increased adoption in earthquake engineering research and practice.
+This development could be attributed to a greater emphasis on performance-based design and assessment principles.
+The results of response history analyses are currently used as the basis for a number of important design decisions, especially for important facilities like tall buildings, bridges, dams, industrial facilities, and levee embankments.
 Proportionately little attention has, however, been paid to the verification and validation of commonly employed modelling techniques and numerical solution procedures.
 Hence, we are presently unable to provide quantitative estimates of the accuracy and precision of our simulation results.
-Improving confidence in the predictive capabilities of response history analysis procedures through a systematic validation exercise would require concerted efforts in the following four key thrust areas: (i) recording seismic response data in the laboratory and the field; (ii) collecting and curating observational datasets; (iii) developing an analysis validation methodology; and (iv) performing validation for different problem types.
+Improving confidence in the predictive capabilities of response history analysis procedures through a systematic validation exercise would require concerted efforts in the following four key thrust areas: (i) recording seismic response data in the laboratory and the field; (ii) collecting and curating recorded datasets; (iii) developing a methodology for analysis validation; and (iv) performing validation for different problem types.

-An international workshop to address the issue of Response History Analysis Validation (RHAV) will be held on 4 September 2017 at Wairakei, Taupo, in conjunction with the 2017 QuakeCoRE Annual Meeting.
-The objective of this workshop is to bring together researchers and practitioners in order to collate ideas, identify priorities, and foster collaborative efforts to move forward with the validation exercise.
+An international workshop on Response History Analysis Validation (RHAV) will be held on 4 September 2017 at Wairakei, Taupo, in conjunction with the 2017 QuakeCoRE Annual Meeting.
+The objective of this workshop is to bring together researchers and practitioners in order to collate ideas, identify priorities, and foster collaborative efforts in launching a cross-Technology Platform (TP) QuakeCoRE research initiative in response history analysis validation.
 This objective will be achieved through a series of activities prior to, during, and after the workshop, including the development and distribution of (i) a workshop reader containing a list of relevant publications; (ii) a collection of extended abstracts submitted by the workshop participants describing their views on the identified thrust areas; and (iii) a QuakeCoRE report summarising the outcomes of the workshop.